 - Awarded an MRC Programme Grant in collaboration with Prof Paul Martin and Dr Helen Weaver from University of Bristol (2020).

 - The paper by Owen-Woods et al., J Clin Invest, 2020, receives multiple F1000 recommendations, is covered by a J Clin Invest commentary (https://www.jci.org/articles/view/136259) and selected as an EVBO Publication highlight (https://evboweb.files.wordpress.com/2020/10/evbo-publication-highlight-oct-2020.pdf).

 - Team members Natalia Reglero-Real and Lorena Perez receive best poster prize at the International Cell Migration Zoo Meeting (Rotterdam, Holland, May 2019).

 - BHF Accelerator Award (Director Prof Federica Marelli-Berg & Deputy Director Prof Sussan Nourshargh), £1,000,000 for 5 years starting in April 2019.

 - The paper by Girbl et al., Immunity, 2018, receives the prestigious Servier Award in Microcirculation.
 This award is given every two years by the European Society for Microcirculation and European Vascular Biology Society to an outstanding publication on microcirculation/vascular biology in basic or clinical research (http://esm-evbo2019.org/registration/travel-awards/).

-- Royal Society Newton Advanced Fellowship Grant (2018) in collaboration with Dr Michael Schnoor, Department of Molecular Biomedicine, CINESTAV, Mexico-City, Mexico.
+- Awarded a Royal Society Newton Advanced Fellowship Grant (2018) in collaboration with Dr Michael Schnoor, Department of Molecular Biomedicine, CINESTAV, Mexico-City, Mexico.

 - Awarded a BHF Project Grant (2018).